 Revenue miles - A revenue mile is the transportation of one passenger, or one net ton of freight, the distance of one mile.
-In the case of transportation by pipeline, a revenue mile is the transportation of one barrel of oil, 1,000 cubic feet of gas, or any specified quantity of any other substance, the distance of one mile.

 What if I am a financial organization?

 If you checked the box in Step 1, Line E, indicating that you are a financial organization and your income is derived from inside and outside Illinois, line out the word "sales" on Lines 40 and 41, and write "Financial organization."